KarMiles/polish-girl-painting/README.md

 **Links**

-Links not usefull in respect of search engine analytics have been equipped with anchor tag noopener.
+Links not usefull in respect of search engine analytics have been equipped with anchor tag nofollow (in respect of SEO) and noopener (in respect of safety of the site).

 Links to outside sites potentially valuable from search engine optimisation standpoint were added in About section.

 **Meta Tags**

 Meta tags description and keywords have been added in the base page for the benefit of search engine optimisation.

+Base template has been equipped with canonical link for search engine recognition of the original site.

 **Crawlers management**